Best Kalyana Mantapas in Bangalore: Affordable & Premium

 Photography Tips for Mantapa Settings

 - Scope out corners and corridors — Every mantapa has hidden spots that photograph well.
 Corridors with natural light, staircase landings, and garden areas (if available) can produce intimate portraits that the main hall cannot.
+Our wedding photography cost guide for Bangalore covers how to choose between candid, traditional, and cinematic packages.

 - Work with your decorator — Ask the decorator to create one feature installation (a floral wall, a fabric backdrop, or an arch) specifically for portrait photography.
 This becomes a photo station for guests as well.